animeshKansal/DataScienceWithPython/README.md

-# DataScienceWithPython
-Data science with Python
+# Data Science With Python

 This repository covers many aspects of programming for data science and analytics, including syntax, handling data, data visualization, and implementation of statistical analysis models.